locomotivecms/steam/README.md

 Steam
 ======

-The rendering stack used by both Steam and Station (new name of the engine).
+The rendering stack used by both Wagon and Engine.
 It includes the rack stack and the liquid drops/filters/tags.

 [![Gem Version](https://badge.fury.io/rb/steam.png)](http://badge.fury.io/rb/locomotivecms_steam)